The Message of Jesus governs how we relate to reality.

 The Importance of Worldview

-Our worldview determines the way we feel, the way we think … and ultimately the way we live.
+Our worldview determines the way we think, the way we perceive, the way we feel … and ultimately the way we live.

 While it is mind-boggling to consider the extent to which Greek philosophy has shaped our modern world, it is not difficult to understand why.